 5: Times Tiger has won a major championship with a score of 18 under par or better.
 It's only happened eight times total.

 18: No, it's not Woods' major total, but it is the number of World Golf Championships he's won.
-Geoff Ogilvy is second on the list with three WGC titles.
+Dustin Johnson and Geoff Ogilvy are second on the list with three WGC titles.

 142: Tiger's record number of consecutive cuts made from 1998 to 2005.

 8: Number of times Tiger has won on a single course (Torrey Pines), a record.
 Oh, right, he's done it on two other courses (Bay Hill and Firestone) as well.

 1: Number of times Woods lost a playoff (1998 Nissan Open to Billy Mayfair) on either the PGA Tour or European Tour.
 He's won 16 playoffs in his career, including three at major championships (2000 PGA, 2005 Masters, 2008 U.S. Open).